 Is the Special Enrollment Period (SEP) compliant with Section 125 Premium Only Plans?

 Recent guidance (Notice 2020-29) allows mid-year election changes to section 125 cafeteria plans, FSAs and some other relief.
 The Notice provides tax certainty to groups that held enrollment opportunities recently to allow their employees to make changes to enroll in an employer health plan or change an existing enrollment outside of the annual enrollment period.

-If employers have an employee who requests an unpaid leave of absence do not pay their share of premiums and I terminate their coverage, are they able to automatically re-enroll when they return?
+If employers have an employee who requests an unpaid leave of absence and does not pay their share of premiums, resulting in termination of their coverage, are they able to automatically re-enroll when they return?